swiftlang/swift-evolution/proposals/0289-function-builders.md

 }
 ```

 The above has to be embedded into the ordinary language somehow, which means that at least the outermost layer must obey something like ordinary language rules.
-Under ordinary language rules, this is a function call to `body `passing a trailing closure.
-It makes sense, then, that what we're doing is taking the body of the anonymous function and apply some sort of transformation to it.
+Under ordinary language rules, this is a function call to `body` passing a trailing closure.
+It makes sense, then, that what we're doing is taking the body of the anonymous function and applying some sort of transformation to it.
 This raises a series of separate questions:

 1. What is it about this source code that triggers the transformation?
 We have chosen not to require an explicit annotation on every closure that needs transformation; see Alternatives Considered for a discussion.
 So somehow this must get picked up from the fact that we're passing the closure to `body`.